kanishka-commits/React.js/Basics.md

 NOte: Avoid using indexes (i) as keys unless the list will never change in order or size.
 Indexes can cause UI bugs when items are added/removed.\

 ## Controlled and Uncontrolled components
-Controlled and uncontrolled components are just different approaches to handling input from elements in react.
+Controlled and uncontrolled components are just different approaches to handling input from elements in react. \
+  - (useRef) → Uncontrolled form.
+React doesn’t track changes until submit.
+  - (useState) → Controlled form.
+React updates state as user types, which is cleaner for validation, live previews, etc.

 | Feature                | Controlled                                 | Uncontrolled            |
 | ---------------------- | ------------------------------------------ | ----------------------- |